-“People should be able to decide where they’d like to spend the end of their lives and this new service gives them the respect they deserve and an option to have their loved one cared for at home with 24/7 support" - WSLHD chief executive Danny O'Connor
+“People should be able to decide where they’d like to spend the end of their lives.
+This new service gives them the respect they deserve and an option to have their loved one cared for at home with 24/7 support." - WSLHD chief executive Danny O'Connor

-WSLHD announces a new partnership with the Silver Chain Group, allowing terminally ill patients to spend their dying days at home.
+WSLHD announced a new partnership with the Silver Chain Group, allowing terminally ill patients to spend their dying days at home.

 "NAIDOC is a really special time when Indigenous Australians come together for a week and showcase their culture and achievements.
-It’s also a time to demonstrate our culture to the rest of mainstream Australia" - Mount Druitt Hospital Aboriginal liasion officer Trevor Bates.
+It’s also a time to demonstrate our culture to the rest of mainstream Australia." - Mount Druitt Hospital Aboriginal liaison officer Trevor Bates

 NAIDOC Week is celebrated across our hospitals, with traditional dancing, didigeridoo players and flag raising ceremonies.